darkchylde/decentralized-identifiers/did-core.md

     Similar to DIDs, that is UUIDs **do not require a centralized registration authority** UUIDs differ from DIDs in that they are **not resolvable** or **cryptographically-verifiable**

+# Identifier

+## DID syntax

+* DID scheme and method name **MUST** be an **ASCII lowercase string**
+* Below is the ABNF definition

+    - did = "did:" method-name ":" method-specific-id

+    - method-name = 1*method-char

+    - method-char = %x61-7A / DIGIT

+    - method-specific-id = *( *idchar ":" ) 1*idchar

+    - idchar = ALPHA / DIGIT / "." / "-" / "_"

+* The above definition is for a generic DID.
+For e.g. below is ABNF definition for jlinc DID

+    - jlinc-did = "did:jlinc:" id-string

+    - id-string = 1* idchar

+    - idchar    = ALPHA / DIGIT / "-" / "_"

 # How does DID work ?